 The one constant in web design is that nothing is constant.
 Design trends change, technologies provide more opportunities for expression and our appetites and tastes vary continuously.
 With the new year well underway, now might be a good time to see what we think the top web design trends for 2020 will be.

 One of the great things about the world wide web is that it never stays still.
-It may look the same day after day but when you look back over the previous year, you quickly realize just how much has actually changed.
+It may look the same day after day but when you look back over the previous year, (or maybe you want to jump back to the 90s, and see what trends you really don't miss) you quickly realize just how much has actually changed.
 This steady evolution is great for web users as the landscape is always evolving.
 It isn’t so great for developers who have to constantly keep up with the pace of change though!

 Here are what our research indicates and what we think the top ten web design trends will include: